 This beginner’s guide explains the steps to install the Yay AUR helper in Arch Linux.

 The yay is an abbreviation of ‘Yet Another Yogurt’.
 It is technically a pacman wrapper and AUR helper written in Go programming languages.
 It is the most popular Arch User Repository (AUR) helper available today.
 With Yay, you can take advantage of a vast Arch User Repository of packages and easily compile and install any software.

 It automates many package management tasks such as searching, resolving dependencies on the fly, compiling and building packages, and, of course, publishing your packages for AUR.

 Let’s look at how you can install Yay in Arch Linux or any Arch-based distro such as Manjaro.
-Once you install Arch Linux, you can install packages via pacman package manager from three main Arch official repo.
+Once you install Arch Linux, you can install packages via the pacman package manager from three main Arch official repo.
 But Yay is not installed by default after a fresh Arch Linux installation.
-Hence you need to install it to take advantage of AUR manually.
+Hence, you need to install it to take advantage of AUR manually.